helidon-io/helidon/docs/se/injection/injection.md

 Interception allows adding behavior to constructors, methods, and injected fields without the need to explicitly code the required functionality in place.

-By default, interception is enabled only for elements annotated with [`Interception.Intercepted`][interception-intercepted].
+By default, interception is enabled only for elements annotated with [`Interception.Intercepted`][interception-int].
 However, annotation processor configurations can enable interception for any annotation or disable it entirely.

 Interception wraps around the invocation, enabling it to: